kaspar030/kaspar030.github.io/about.md

 ---
 layout: page
-title: About me
+title: About this blog
 ---

-This is a static page.
-It could be an 'about page' if you'd like.
+This blog is used to share random stuff.